trek-view/image-timestamper/README.md

 Image Timestamper gives users a significant amount of flexibility to edit the timestamps of multiple images (usually timestamps) in one go.

+Note: if you need to adjust GPS timestamps see [GPS Track Timestamper](https://github.com/trek-view/gps-track-timestamper).

 ## How it works

 1. You create a series of timelapse photos or video file